HSBC Working Capital Loan - the review you were not expecting.

 These platforms often publish “this loan vs. that loan.”
 But can they really test ten loans by borrowing and repaying each one?
 I mean, MoneySmart is rich, so they probably can.
 But did they really?
 Try asking them on their posts and let us know?

 In the UK, consumer law requires at least 51% of borrowers to enjoy the quoted rate.
 Singapore offers no such assurance.
 And even if the rate is accurate, the loan details matter.
 What use is a 1% loan if it’s capped at $500, when your need is $5,000?
 Or for just one week?
 What’s worse is if you relied solely on a “loan comparison” website and went ahead with its suggestion.
 That could mean losing thousands unnecessarily—money you could have saved by applying with a different bank offering a lower rate.
-The article above explains how the process really works.
+The teaser rate article above explains how the process really works.

 If you enjoyed this article, we’d love for you to share it.
 Even a quick like or comment here helps boost visibility so more people see it.
 Our goal is to deliver insights Big Finance doesn’t want promoted, and your support helps amplify our work.

 Subscribe to our LinkedIn newsletter here or on Medium here so you never miss an update!
+We also explained the risks of working with loan brokers and what to watch out for when using them

 Share on: